xled/xled-docs/docs/protocol_details.rst

 -------------
 Firmware can be upgraded over the network.
 I have actually used strings from the firmware to find secret keys, encryption algorithms and some API calls that I haven't seen on the network.
 It consists of two files.
 First image format is according to https://github.com/espressif/esptool in version: 1.

-I have seen these two versions only so this page describes its behaviour:
+So far I have seen these versions of firmware so it describes their behavior:

 - 1.99.20
 - 1.99.24
 - 2.0.22-mqtt
 - 2.1.0
+- 2.3.5

 Device name